redhat-aqe/review-rot/README.md

 # review-rot
-reviewrot is a CLI tool, that helps to list down open review requests from github, gitlab and pagure.
+reviewrot is a CLI tool, that helps to list down open review requests from github, gitlab, pagure and gerrit.

 ## Sample I/P:
 Create '~/.reviewrot.yaml'. browse the [examples](https://github.com/nirzari/review-rot/tree/master/examples/) for content.